 The difference between advertising on Google vs Facebook can be summed up in three key points:

 - Customer engagement

-Facebook has the largest market share among the many social media platforms.
-Facebook owns both Instagram & WhatsApp making it a giant in this space.
+Facebook has the largest market share among the many social media platforms and it owns both Instagram & WhatsApp, making it a giant in this space.